English Curriculum Intent

 Through our high quality teaching of English, we aspire for all children to reach age related expectations or above by the end of each year group.

-In addition to formative and summative assessment, the English lead and SEN lead completes work scrutiny in English and engage in pupil discussions about their learning.
+In addition to formative and summative assessment, the English and SEN leads complete work scrutinies in English and engage with pupils in discussions about their learning.

 At our school the progression of Knowledge and Skills in English at EYFS is taken from the Prime Areas of Communication and Understanding and Movement and Handling and the Specific Area of Literacy from the non-statutory guidance for Early Years Outcomes (formerly known as Development Matters) that underpin assessment of children’s Learning and Development towards the EYFS Profile Early Learning Goals within Early Years Foundation Stage (EYFS, 2012).